CheyenneMDavid/Just-Cakes/README.md

   When adding functionality to the reviews app, for users to delete their comments, I had a lot of issues with migrating the changes.
 Changes weren't showing so couldn't be migrated and it was crashing as it was.
 Looking to resolve this, I removed the migration files in the hope that changes would be recognised to no avail.
 Unable to see a way forward I resorted to flushing the database.
 Even this was still giving me a message that said no changes had been made.
   So I eventually just deleted the database instance at ElephantSQL, created another and re-entered everything again.
   This left me with a lot of files that I had yet to commit, mostly migration ones.
 So they were committed in bulk to clear the clutter.
+  &nbsp;
+  **New Site**
+  I was unable to get my svg pattern which I was using as wallpaper to display.
+I thought that this was due to the fat that I hadn't set the DISABLE_COLLECTSTATIC in Heroku and after deploying once with it not set, I couldn't seem to simply set it on the deployments there after.
+After numerous attempts to get round this which included trying  to use Whitenoise to serve the static files, I eventually reverted to Cloudinary settings for them.
+After numerous re-runs and re-dos I can see that it's not the static file that is the issue because the other styling is present.
+The SVG pattern is not.
+It's not interfering with the functioning so this can me addressed at a later date.

 ___
 ## Installation